adoption guidelines

 Spay/Neuter

-Based on the dog's age at adoption, some may be altered prior to
+the dog's age at adoption, some may be altered prior to moving to

-moving to their permanent homes.
-Some may be too young, so
+their permanent homes.
+Some may be too young, so hart will work

-hart will work with the adopter to arrange a spay/neuter
+with the adopter to arrange a spay/neuter appointment at a

-appointment at a veterinary clinic authorized by hart and hart will
+veterinary clinic authorized by hart and hart will cover the costs

-cover the costs of this procedure.
-Spay/neuter is a
+of this procedure.
+Spay/neuter is a condition of every

-condition of every hart adoption.
-If a potential
+hart adoption.
+If a potential adopter has an

-adopter has an unaltered animal at home, the reason that the animal
+unaltered animal at home, the reason that the animal is unaltered

-is unaltered is an important factor that must be considered prior
+is an important factor that must be considered prior to an adoption

 Pets as